EleutherAGI/Pipeline/README.md

 - \_\_getitem\_\_

 ## LMModel
+(Hugging Face) Language Model Wrapper

+init args:
-Language model model, takes huggingface name or a dict {'model':model, 'tokenizer':tokenizer}
+- model_name: Hugging face model name or dictionary that contains a model and tokenizer

+Methods:
-its forward takes a list of texts and outputs a dictionary
+- \_\_call\_\_: Takes a list of strings and returns Hugging face style output dictionary

 ## PoolToken
 pools tokens from the output dictionary